yontartu/yontartu.github.io/pages/about.md

 # **About Me**

 <br>
-I'm a Chinese-Peruvian-Jew who grew up in San Francisco and have also lived in Washington, DC and Beijing, China.
+I'm a native San Franciscan, growing up in a household whose culture was a blend of my Chinese, Peruvian and Jewish family heritages.
+I've also lived in Washington, DC and Beijing, China.
 I like to collect experiences that don't always relate to one another.
 I've worked in data science, progressive politics, policy-making and federal government.
 One common denominator between these experiences has been using hard numbers to solve puzzles, both large and small.

-In my free time, I enjoy riding (and occasionally [building](https://joeygoodman.us/projects/5-bamboo-bike)) bicycles and losing in online chess.
+In my free time, I enjoy riding (and occasionally [building](https://joeygoodman.us/projects/5-bamboo-bike)) bicycles and playing online chess.

 <br>
 You can reach me at `hello` [at] `joeygoodman` [dot] `us`.